-I encounter a rare scenario that there is a file modified, but I don’t want to commit this change on git.
-There are many ways to do such as .gitignore file, but it doesn’t work when the file already tracks.
+I've encountered a rare scenario where a file has been modified, but I don't want to commit this change to Git.
+There are various methods to achieve this, such as using a

-The solution here is to manually ignore the file by entering this command:
+The solution is to manually ignore the file by executing the following command:

 git update-index --assume-unchanged <file path>

-To start tracking again, revert by using this command:
+To start tracking the file again, you can revert this action by using the following command:

 git update-index --no-assume-unchanged <file path>

 Feel free to reach out if you have any questions.